 Students denied admission to SIS must wait one academic year from the date of their original application to reapply.
 Such candidates are encouraged to contact the Graduate Admissions Office at 202-885-1646 or firstname.lastname@example.org for advice on strengthening their applications.

-BA/MA candidates may reapply the following semester as traditional MA students, and therefore must take the GRE examination.
+BA/MA candidates may reapply the following semester as traditional MA students.

 Please contact the Graduate Admissions Office at 202-885-1646 or email@example.com for guidelines.

-For the Fall 2017 application cycle, the median undergraduate GPA of admitted students was 3.5 on a 4.0 scale.
+The average median undergraduate GPA of admitted students is 3.5 on a 4.0 scale.

 SIS recommends students have at least two years of relevant experience at the time of application.
 While this is not a minimum requirement, incoming students typically have substantive work experience in their area of interest.